lsst-dm/dmtn-091/index.rst

 UD_COSMOS   9813    TOTAL   177       Size: 3.2 TB
 =========   =====   ======  ========= ==========

 This dataset almost satisfies the definition above for a MEDIUM dataset.
-The important caveat is that this dataset is _not_ designed for testing performance of Difference Image Analysis.
+The important deviation is that this dataset is _not_ designed for testing performance of Difference Image Analysis.
 It does have multiple observations of some fields, and it could be adapted to such a purpose.
 But the DECam HiTS dataset is an important complement; particularly because HiTS provides an externally-analyzed comparison for the variable and transient sources.

 HSC PDR1
 ========